marienahapetian/forms-contact/readme.txt

-=== Forms ===
+=== Forms - Form builder and Form maker & Forms ===
 Contributors: Huge-IT
 Donate link: https://huge-it.com/forms/
-Tags: forms, contact form, contact forms, forms plugin, contact form builder, wordpress contact form, contact us, form, form builder, form creation, form maker, forms builder, Requires at least: 3.0.1
+Tags: forms, contact form, form, form builder, form maker, Requires at least: 3.0.1
-Tested up to: 4.7.2
+Tested up to: 4.7.3
-Stable tag: 1.4.5
+Stable tag: 1.4.6
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Form builder are one of the most important elements of your website.
-If you need a simple configured and best functioning forms.
+If you need a simple configured and best functioning forms - contact form.

 == Description ==